Petrus Andjamba: Club career

 Aged 17, Andjamba signed for Central First Division club African Blizzards, a feeder club of United Africa Tigers, before joining Tigers in 1994.
 He was initially second-choice goalkeeper to Ephraim Davids but became first choice at the club shortly after.
 He won the Namibia FA Cup with the club in 1995 and 1996 and also the Metropolitan Shield in 1996.
 Tigers' success in the FA Cup allowed the club to compete in the African Cup Winners' Cup in 1996 and 1997, being eliminated by AC Sodigraf of Zaire in the second round in 1996 and by Eleven Men in Flight in the preliminary round the following year.
 He later played for Young Ones before a spell as assistant coach at Tigers.

 International career

 Andjamba played for the Namibia under-20 and under-23 teams and was a member of the a Tertiary Institutes Sports Association of Namibia team sent to Swaziland in 1993.
 He made his debut for the Namibia national team in a 6–0 win over Botswana on 25 August 1996.
 He was also named in Namibia's squad for the 1998 African Cup of Nations tournament.
 In total, he played in six matches for the Namibia national football team from 1996 to 1998.

-Later life
+Personal life

 Since retiring from football, Andjamba has worked as a safety, health and environmental wellness officer for NamPower.
 He married his girlfriend Madelaine in 2019 and has three children.